By Ty Collins

 Enterprise-level businesses may prefer their recruiting solutions to be part of a larger human resources program, such as a talent management or human capital management (HCM) tool.

 JobAdder is a cloud-based recruitment marketing software designed for in-house hiring teams and staffing agencies.
-JobAdder includes functionalities across the talent acquisition timeline, including applicant tracking, automated job posting, and resume-position matching.
+JobAdder includes functionalities across the recruitment timeline, including application tracking systems, automated job posting, and resume-position matching.

 Designed to be user-friendly and integrate with existing software, Bullhorn features an intuitive API that integrates with recruiting clients’ HR systems.
 It accepts resumes directly into the system and tracks applicants through the entire process, and client HR managers can follow everything as it happens.
 For its unique set of functions and user focus, Bullhorn has received PC Magazine’s Editor’s Choice award for dedicated applicant tracking systems.